bor0/gidti/manuscript/chapter5.md

 # 5. Proving in Idris

 In this chapter we will provide several examples to demonstrate the power of Idris.
 We will do mathematical proofs.
-There are a lot of Idris built-ins that will help us achieve our goals.
-So in each section we will introduce the relevant definitions.
+There are a lot of Idris built-ins that will help us achieve our goals and in each section we will introduce the relevant definitions.

 I> ### Definition 1
 I>